seekaddo/sfwatch/README.md

 ```

-This will monitor all activities in the directory and it files or monitor the specified file.
+This will monitor all activities in the directory and it's files or monitor the specified file,
-But will not go down to the subdirectories.
+but will not go down to the subdirectories.
 ```bash
 ./sfwatch -p <dirpath> or <filepath>